 We built WallStreetZen to make fundamental analysis accessible to those of us who want to find quality companies at fair prices, but don’t necessarily want to spend hours tweaking assumptions in discounted cash flow models or digging around in financial statements.

 WallStreetZen balances powerful analysis with ease of use.
-It was designed specifically for part-time investors who are also serious about doing their due diligence before buying a stock.
+It was designed specifically for part-time investors who are also serious about doing their due diligence before buying a stock online.

 The best way to highlight what makes WallStreetZen uniquely powerful is with a few examples, but if you’d prefer to just explore the tool yourself, you can head over to WallStreetZen and start your trial today.

 Back to examples – let’s just start with the most popular financial ratio – price to earnings.